-The Spatial Match tool establishes the spatial relationship (contains, intersects, touches, etc) between two sets of spatial objects.
+Use Spatial Match to establish the spatial relationship (contains, intersects, touches, etc.) between two sets of spatial objects.
 The tool accepts a set of spatial objects from the Target Input and a set of spatial objects from the Universe Input.
 At least one input stream should contain Polygon type spatial objects.

-For more information on the Spatial Match tool, see Spatial Match Behavior.
+For more information on the Spatial Match tool, visit Spatial Match Behavior.

-A Universe input connection into this tool is optional (this file can be specified via an input path ), as indicated by the white input connection arrow .
+A Universe (U) input connection into this tool is optional (this file can be specified via an input path ), as indicated by the white input connection arrow.

 For each record from the Target’s data stream, the Spatial Match tool analyzes the spatial object’s extents and attempts to find a record in the Universe’s data stream whose spatial object’s extents intersect with that of the Target's.
 If a matching record is found in the Universe Input, it is sent through the Matched output, and joined to the Target record.
 If no matching Universe Input record is found, the Target record is sent through the Unmatched output.